Roccoriu/j-url-tester/README.md

 # j-url-tester
-this program test e set of links, gathered by the powershell script.
+this program tests a set of links, gathered by the powershell script.